UmutYG/FrontendMentor-NFT-Preview-Card/README.md

 # Frontend Mentor - Body Mass Index Calculator solution

-This is a solution to the [Body Mass Index Calculator challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/body-mass-index-calculator-brrBkfSz1T).
+This is a solution to the [NFT Preview Card challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/nft-preview-card-component-SbdUL_w0U).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ### Screenshot